 White Plains Extractions For Kids

-At Miles of Little Smiles, Dr. Mila Belgrade and Dr. Dee Chazbani will always do their best to preserve your child’s smile and protect their teeth.
-But in some cases, tooth extraction may be the only option for treating a damaged or decayed tooth to reduce their pain and discomfort, or may be required to preserve their overall oral health.
+At Miles of Little Smiles, Dr. Dee and Dr. Mila will always do their best to preserve your child’s smile and protect their teeth.
+But in some cases, tooth extraction may be the only option for treating a damaged or decayed tooth to reduce their pain and stop progression of the infection.

-We specialize in pain-free, gentle extractions in Westchester and White Plains.
+We specialize in pain-free, gentle extractions.
 Dr. Mila and Dr. Dee have years of experience treating kids of all ages, so you can trust us to take great care of your little one.
 Learn more below, or contact us now to get the care you need for your child.

 Why Would My Child Need A Tooth Extraction?

-The most common reason that kids need a tooth extraction is dental trauma due to an oral injury.
-If their tooth is severely broken or damaged, it may not be possible to repair it with pulpotomy and a dental crown, and it may need to be extracted to prevent further complications.
-Then, your child will need a space maintainer to keep their teeth in the proper position after losing their baby tooth.
+If the tooth is severely broken or damaged, it may not be possible to repair it with pulpotomy and a dental crown, and it may need to be extracted to prevent further complications.
+Your child might need a space maintainer to keep their teeth in the proper position after losing their baby tooth.

 Occasionally, kids may also need tooth extractions due to orthodontic problems.
 If their teeth are very crowded and they have a narrow palate, for example, one or more baby or adult teeth may need to be extracted to prepare for further orthodontic treatment.